kassandraoftroy/wallet-privacy-roadmap/src/goals.md

 ### 1.3 Private DeFi / Dapp Interactions

 - If private balances cover the action, wallet moves assets from mixer to a fresh ephemeral address to interact with the Dapp.
 This is our way of doing "generic private defi interactions"
+- As a tactic we don't focus on mixer integrations with specific DeFi protocols but with generic solutions (like the above use of ephemeral addresses) to support dapp interactions generically
 - Ideally, all addresses (except canonical public) are one-time-use (or two-time-use if deposit, wait, withdraw)
-  - Example: swap 10 of 23 DAI in an address for ETH.
+  - Example 1: swap 10 of 23 DAI in an address for ETH.
 Output ETH goes to fresh address; change (13 DAI) goes to another fresh address.
 The original address holding 23 DAI was one-time-use and can now be discarded.
+  - Example 2: 10 pDAI and 1 pETH come out of the mixer into ephemeral address 0xabc...123 then 0xabc...123 supplies liquidity to uniswap.
+Now the user has this LP position.
+A few weeks later user removes liquidity and funds get pulled out of uniswap into 0xabc...123 and immediately get forwarded somewhere else (each balance separated in a different address perhaps)
 - Gas for relayed ops should be paid with pETH or in-operation value.

 ### 1.4 Chain- and Address-Agnostic Authorization